Should I soak wood before smoking

 How to Smoke Meat with Wood: A Simple Guide

 Smoking meat is fun and easy once you know the steps.
-Here’s how I smoke ribs using dry wood on my charcoal smoker.
-You can follow these steps for any smoker.
+Here’s how I smoke ribs using dry wood on my charcoal smoker — the same steps work for any smoker.

 1. Pick your wood.
 Choose hardwoods like hickory, oak, or apple.
 I like apple for pork.